 Additionally, internal policies should restrict access to economically valuable information, logging visitors and access, password protecting files, compartmentalizing key research and development such that no one person or department knows all of the “secret sauce.”

 One of the main reasons lawsuits are dismissed is failure to file on time.
 For civil suits, the trade secret statute of limitations is usually between 1 and 3 years.
 If you miss the cut off by one second, that’s that.
 A court isn’t going to take pity on you – the law is the law.

 What Legal Actions Can Be Taken If A Trade Secret Is Stolen?

-Saul Goodman may have some alternative options in the face of theft, but the only legal way to address trade secret misappropriation is through the court system.
+Saul Goodman may have some alternative options in the face of theft, but the only legal way to address trade secret misappropriation is through the courts.

-In most situations, the first thing to do in the wake of a misappropriated trade secrets is to file a lawsuit and seek an injunction to preclude any or further exploitation of the misappropriated trade secret.
-The law suit should be filed “under seal”.
-Why?
-To ensure your trade secret isn’t inadvertently leaked via public court documents.
+In most situations, the first thing to do in the wake of a misappropriated trade secrets is to seek an injunction to preclude any further exploitation.

 Contact A Trade Secret Lawyer